 Rich Presti, Presti Limited Partnership, provided feedback as a commercial property owner, stating that he feels the vacancy issues in Lower Village may not go away unless the provisions of the bylaw are approved.
 Rich Presti noted that three of the uses which will no longer be allowed are those that occur on his property at 92 Great Road.
 Rich Presti reiterated that redevelopment will not happen without water or sewer infrastructure provided to the south side of Great Road.
 Rich Presti said the bylaw should be reviewed to understand whether they encourage or discourage development.
 Rich Presti said that he feels that given the size of the parcel he owns, a future anchor tenant of Lower Village will be located at 92 Great Road, however without infrastructure the vision will take decades to achieve.
 Rich Presti agreed that redevelopment will include existing buildings in Lower Village being leveled in favor of a higher and better use.
-Rich Presti noted the Special Permit process, in addition to other Town approvals and licenses, is a burdensome process that may stymie change.
+Rich Presti noted the Special Permit process, in addition to other Town approvals and licenses, is a burdensome process that may stymic change.
 Lori Clark agreed that water is key to redevelopment, though the Board wants to put zoning in place first.
-Lori Clark said the newly not allowed uses is not intended to target any specific property, but rather taken from resident feedback heard through the years at public forums.
+Lori Clark said the newly prohibited uses are not intended to target any specific property, but rather taken from resident feedback heard through the years at public forums.

-Rich Presti said there has been recent interest in 92 Great Road, as an unsolicited offer came in to knock down the building and bring new businesses in.
+Rich Presti said there has been recent interest in 92 Great Road, as an unsolicited offer came in to knock down the building and bring new businesses in, though he did not disclose why this deal did not come through.